 Thameside West is a new riverside neighbourhood at the western end of the Royal Docks.
 It will include 5,000 new mixed-tenure and affordable homes, a new primary school and nursery, shops, and spaces for creative industries, alongside two riverside parks.

 A new DLR station is being built on the site.
-A brand-new river crossing for London – the Silvertown Tunnel – is planned to improve connections between this area and the rest of London.
+A brand-new river crossing for London – the Silvertown Tunnel – is under construction to improve connections between this area and the rest of London.

 The development includes the former Carlsberg-Tetley brewing company site.
 Already present is a cluster of creative businesses, with phase one adding new workspaces, and community café.